rohansanjay/lists/quotes.md

 # Quotes I like

+- "You should always be slightly uncomfortable." - Matthew Benney
 - "Only a weakling would do that." - Max Verstappen
 - “In my opinion, one does not substitute oneself for the past, one just adds a new link.”
 Paul Cezanne
 - "You need to decide if you want to be on the dance floor or on the balcony." - Toto Wolff